Start of the simulation. The start date can be determined in several different ways:

 Due to the lookback period, StartDate = 2006 starts the backtest normally at a later date than StartDate = 20060101.

-- StartDate = NOW sets the start date to the current day.
-Useful for strategies that test only a single day.
+- StartDate = NOW sets the start date to the current day, and executes the run function in [Trade] mode immediately regardless of the current time.
+Useful for strategies that do not run permanently, but are only started for modifying a portfolio.

 - StartDate = 0 (default) starts the simulation with the year number given by NumYears before the current year.